TLe2023/CarPricePrediction/README.md

 - RMSE or Root Mean Squared Error (loss)

 R2 is the default scoring in many sklearn models.
 The best possible R2 score is 1.0 indicating all variance in the target variable can be explained by the model.
 The RMSE score was added as it is sensitive to outliers and due to its ease of interpretation.
-It measures the average difference between the predicted and actual values in the same unit.
+It measures the average difference between the predicted and actual values in the same unit of the target.
 The lower RMSE score indicates a better performance and the best possible RMSE score is 0 since it is a loss measurement.

 #### 5.2 Validate and Select Model